eduardomessias/eduardomessias.github.io/_posts/2019-10-08-mba-uopeople-english-composition-my-fathers-head-translation.md

 ---
 layout: post
-title: A cara do meu pai
+title: A cabeça do meu pai
 tags:
   - English
   - Study notes